getsentry/symbolicator/README.md

   default but requires the `sources` key to be configured.
 The symstore proxy lets you download raw symbols from the symbolicator as if it was a symstore (Microsoft Symbol Server) compatible server.
+- `connect_to_unsafe_ips`: Allow reserved IP addresses for requests to sources.

+   By default (value of `false`) source configs are not allowed to connect to internal IP networks or loopback, because most types of sources are considered untrusted user input.

+   An exception from this rule is the Sentry source type, which is always allowed to connect to any kind of IP address.

 ### Starting